pultar/ase/doc/ase/neb.rst

 Reflective NEB
 ==============

-Make use of symmetry in the NEB path.
-For an exhaustive tutorial see the :ref:`full tutorial <rneb tutorial>`.
+Make use of symmetry in the NEB path to reduce the number of required calculations.
+For an exhaustive tutorial see the :ref:`full tutorial
+<rneb tutorial>`.

 .. note::